[Better Sex Products Review] For Play Couples’ Chocolate

 “The potential benefits of doing Kegel exercises on a regular basis include: greater ease in achieving orgasm, increased intensity of orgasm, increased lubrication, heightened control over sensation during penetration, and protection against urinary incontinence and bladder prolapse.”
 (Bartlik et al, 2010)

-Walking or moving around with something inside you can feel amazing if you’re a person who enjoys vaginal penetration.
-I find that on the occasions I’ve worn kegel balls for any length of time, I tend to be at a constant level of arousal for however long they’re in.
+Walking or moving around with inside you can feel amazing if you’re a person who enjoys vaginal penetration.
+I find that on the occasions I’ve worn kegel balls for any length of time, they can keep me at a heightened level of arousal the entire time.
 Wearing kegel balls can also be fun as part of a power exchange game, if you’re into that.
-I definitely find it hot when my Dom instructs me to go out with my cunt full.

-Basically, treat kegel ball as a sex toy and not as a medical device, and you’re more likely to have fun!
+Basically, treat kegel balls as a sex toy and not as a medical device, and you’re more likely to have fun!

 Official product image of the Satisfyer Kegel Balls

-The balls themselves and the joins between them feel well-made and sturdy.
-However, the “handle” loops are ridiculously thin and flimsy!
-They stretch when pulled, making them ineffective for helping to remove the balls from the vagina, and though mine have held out so far I don’t see them lasting very long.
+The balls themselves, and the joins between them, feel well-made and sturdy.
+However, the handle loops are pretty thin and flimsy.
+They stretch when pulled, making them ineffective for helping to remove the balls from the vagina.
+Though mine have held out so far, I don’t see them lasting very long with regular usr.

-With that said, these sets are inexpensive and good value (3 pairs of balls for £30.95/$34.99) so if you’re new to using kegel balls and just want to try, they’re not a bad place to start.
+With that said, these sets are inexpensive and, since you get three pairs of balls in different weights, pretty good value.
+If you’re new to using kegel balls or want to experiment with different weights and intensities, they’re not a bad place to start.
+You can buy them from The Pleasure Garden for £39.99.

-Thanks to Satisfyer for sending me these to review.
+Thanks to Satisfyer for sending me the V Balls to review.
 All views are, as always, my own.
 Purchasing through the affiliate links in this post helps to support my work.